 Almost two years ago I was sitting in bed, texting with a friend who was just about to have her first baby.
 She wanted my advice on baby preparation and I was all too happy to help.
 I was expecting questions like, will I feel isolated?
 What should I do about coping with sleep deprivation?
 Can I call you when I’m needing a pick me up?
 Will I question my ability as a Mother?
 (I can go on…) She didn’t ask those questions.
 What she wanted advice on was what most likely a lot of us preoccupied ourselves with at the start: which brand of muslin cloth is the best?
 Should I invest in a good highchair?
 What toys will help me stimulate my baby?

-Then I thought to myself, holy shit, she doesn’t know what’s coming.
+Then I thought to myself, oh wow, she doesn’t know what’s coming.
 I want to save her!
 But then maybe I was being presumptuous - not everyone will find the transition from single person to Mother as hard as I did.
 And to be honest, the questions I pose now, would not have even played on my mind seven years ago when I was pregnant with my first Son.

 I woke up the next morning thinking, although a percentage of Mothers will find adjusting to the changes of pregnancy and Motherhood relatively easy, there is a percentage of us that will be going through a tsunami of emotions and changes that we can’t quite articulate or won’t feel comfortable articulating.
 And the fact that these changes in our brain (quite literally) are not explored at a significant length in ante-natal classes is unfortunate.
 Yes, most of us know what Postnatal Depression is and what to look out for, but what about spending more time up front preparing your mind to increase your resilience throughout the ups and downs of Motherhood?
 How will you cope with stressful situations?
 What mechanisms will you employ when you are sleep deprived?
 Physically exhausted?
 What goals do you have in place for your individual growth?
 I would have much rather had that discussion than listening to my Ante-natal instructor tell me the benefits of the rebozo band as a way to cope with contractions!
 The birth itself is such a small fish to fry in the grand scheme of safeguarding and nurturing a HUMAN LIFE.